-At each reporting period, management assesses whether there are indicators of impairment of the Company's property and equipment, intangible assets, and goodwill.
-If an indication of impairment exists, the property and equipment, intangible assets, and goodwill are tested for impairment.
-If not, goodwill is tested for impairment at least annually.
-In order to determine if impairment exists and to measure the potential impairment charge, the carrying amounts of the Company's CGUs are compared to their recoverable amounts, which is the greater of fair value less costs to sell and value in use (VIU).
+Recoverable amounts of property and equipment, intangible assets, and goodwill measure the potential impairment charge, the carrying amounts of the Company's CGUs are compared to their recoverable amounts, which is the greater of fair value less costs to sell and value in use (VIU).
 An impairment charge is recognized to the extent the carrying amount exceeds the recoverable amount.
 VIU is calculated as the present value of the expected future cash flows specific to each CGU.
 In calculating VIU, significant judgments are required in making assumptions with respect to discount rates, the market outlook, and future cash flows associated with the CGU.
 Any changes in these assumptions will have an impact on the measurement of the recoverable amount and could result in adjustments to impairment charges already recorded.